titolins/conference-central/README.md

     # we chose to use the speaker name, considering that we have implemented a
     # speaker kind.
 The property name is speakerDisplayName as to clear things.
     speakerDisplayName = ndb.StringProperty()
-    # we have implemented duration as a timeproperty, representing a
+    # we have implemented duration as an integer representing the duration of
-    # datetime.time() python object
+    # the session in minutes (changed back to integer because of previous
+    # comment regarding possible 24hrs sessions).
-    duration        = ndb.TimeProperty()
+    duration        = ndb.IntegerProperty()
     # type of the session (such as workshop, for example)
     typeOfSession   = ndb.StringProperty()
     # datetime.date() object representing the date of the session.